davidvina/Olmo-template/README.md

-# Basis Theme
+# Olmo theme
-Default theme in Backdrop.
+Special theme for Backdrop CMS.

 ## Responsive Strategy
 Media queries and other responsive code should be mobile first.
 This means all